Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/identity-access-management-s3.md

 ### Security

 - by default all newly created bucket are private
+- only the owner of the bucket gets acces to the bucket and its contents
 - control access to bucket by
   - bucket policies
+    - bucket level, all objects in the bucket, JSON
   - access control lists
+    - object level, different policies for different objects, fine grain access
 - Can be configured to create access logs, which log all requests made to the s3 bucket
   - this logs can be sent to another bucket or another bucket in another account